 Should I sign up for EFT (direct deposit) if I’m expecting a refund?
-Yes, you will receive your refund a few days earlier and you will not need to stand in line to pick up your refund check.
-For more information, visit the Electronic Funds Transfer page of the SBS website.
+Yes, you will receive your refund.
+For more information, visit the Electronic Funds Transfer page.

 I never received my refund check or it’s been lost.
 What do I do?
 Please contact Student Business Services via email at firstname.lastname@example.org or phone (209) 228-4114 to request a replacement check.